You can now have your rate notice conveniently delivered electronically to any computer or device.

 You may object to the valuation referred to in your rates notice by writing, serve personally or by post on the Valuer-General within 60 days after the date of the service of the rates notice.

-The Valuer-General may extend the 60 day objection period where it be shown there is reasonable cause to do so by a person entitled to make objection to a valuation.
-A written objection to the valuation must set out the full and detailed grounds for objection.
-Objections can also be submitted via an online form at http://www.sa.gov.au/landservices and enter “Objecting to a Valuation” in the search field.
+The Valuer-General may extend the 60-day objection period where it be shown there is reasonable cause to do so by a person entitled to make an objection to a valuation.
+A written objection to valuation must set out the full and detailed grounds for objection, including any supporting information.

 Differential General Rates imposed by the Council are based on various Land Use Categories.
 These Land Use Categories are advised to Council by the Valuer-General.
 Should you have any reason to believe that the Land Use Category applied to your account is incorrect, you may lodge a written objection with Council outlining the grounds upon which your objection is based.
 Objections must be submitted to Council within 60 days of receiving rate notice.
 If you have previously received a notice or notices under the Local Government Act 1999 referring to the Land Use and informing you of a 60 day objection period, the objection period is 60 days after service of the first such notice;